TrebleFM/eslint-config/README.md

 - `eslint-plugin-react@7.x`
 - `eslint-plugin-react-native@3.x`

-The TypeScript config additionally requires:
+The TypeScript configs additionally require:
 - `eslint-plugin-typescript@0.7.x`
 - `typescript-eslint-parser@7.x`
 - `typescript@2.4.x`

-By default, this config assumes a Node.js project using Babel and Flowtype.
+By default, this config assumes a Node.js project using Babel for ES2017+ support; Flowtype rules are enabled, but will only check annotated files.

 ## Usage